Patrick-052/Jobs_and_Internships-nest/README.md

 - [Contact](#contact)

 ## Project Overview
-- JI-Nest: This directory contains the main application code including temporary data storage, API controllers and data manipulation
+- **JI-Nest**: This directory contains the main application code including temporary data storage, API controllers and data manipulation
-- config: This File contains the configuration settings for the application
+- **config**: This File contains the configuration settings for the application
-- Tests: This directory contains the test cases for the application
+- **Tests**: This directory contains the test cases for the application
-- LICENSE: This file contains the license information for the application
+- **LICENSE**: This file contains the license information for the application
-- README.md: This file contains the information about the application
+- **README.md**: This file contains the information about the application
-- requirements.txt: This file contains the dependencies for the application
+- **requirements.txt**: This file contains the dependencies for the application
-- setup.py: This file contains the setup information for the application
+- **setup.py**: This file contains the setup information for the application

 ## Installation
 To set up this project, follow these steps: